It's Time to Have a Serious Talk About Weather ...

 As you see, rainy weather is in the eye of the beholder, but we think our statistics look pretty good.
 Don't you?

-#2 Wrong Manzanita Weather Assumption: Well, Fall Must Be Cold and Rainy.
+#2 Oregon Coast Weather Assumption: Well, Fall Must Be Cold and Rainy

 By the time September rolls around and the kids head back to school, the Pacific Ocean is at its warmest because of the balmy summer days.
 In the inland valley, things start getting cooler, evening out the temperature differences between valley and coast.

-This allows for warmer air from the east and air flowing up from California, helping to warm things on the Coast even more as well as causing the afternoon winds to lesson.
+Manzanita weather in September allows for warmer air from the east and air flowing up from California, helping to warm things on the Coast even more as well as causing the afternoon winds to lessen.

 So are there cold and rainy days in the fall at the coast?
 Sure, some of our fall days call for inside cozy days.
 But you'll also see sunny or overcast days with little or no rain.

-#3 Wrong Manzanita Weather Assumption: Manzanita in the Winter Means Cold and Rain 24/7.
+#3 Oregon Coast Weather Assumption: Winter Means Cold and Rain 24/7

 Not necessarily.
-Day and nighttime temperatures are regularly above the U.S. average.
+Day and nighttime winter temperatures are regularly above the U.S. average.

-As mentioned earlier, January 2016 had a total of 8 days without precipitation, and 22 days with less than 1/4″ of rain.
+Let's look at coastal Oregon weather in January.
+As mentioned earlier, January 2016 had a total of 8 days without precipitation, and 22 days with less than 1/4" of rain.

 And there are lots of wonderful activities and things to do during both the fall and winter seasons around Manzanita and the North Oregon Coast.

-When visiting the Manzanita area check out the Guest Writer Lecture Series, Arts and Crafts Fair, Open Studios at the Hoffman Center, the farm to table classes, meals and special events at North Fork 53, not to mention live music and entertainment at San Dune Pub, Vino – The Wine Bar, and Manzanita Lighthouse Pub.
+When visiting the Manzanita area check out the Guest Writer Lecture Series, Arts and Crafts Fair, Open Studios at the Hoffman Center, the farm to table classes, meals and special events at North Fork 53, not to mention live music and entertainment at San Dune Pub, McGregor's Whisky Bar, and Rising Star Cafe.